What is customer experience (CX)?

-CSAT helps you understand how satisfied your customers are with your company’s products and/or services.
-When you collect this data at various touchpoints, you can start to identify key drivers of positive or negative experiences at different points in the customer journey.
+- Customer Satisfaction Score (CSAT) – CSAT helps you understand how satisfied your customers are with your company’s products and/or services.
+When you collect this data at various touch points, you can start to identify key drivers of positive or negative experiences at different points in the customer journey.

 How to improve customer experience

-It’s essential to understand your customers’ view of your brand and the moments that matter most to them.
-A consistent, day-to-day delivery on your brand promise is crucial to retaining customers and growing your base.
+It’s crucial to understand your customers’ view of your brand and the moments that matter most to them.
+A consistent, day-to-day delivery on your brand promise is crucial to retaining customers, cementing brand loyalty, and growing your base.

-Understanding which elements matter most to your customers helps you to prioritise action and investment.
-In any list of experience elements, there will be those that fall to the bottom.
+Understanding what elements are crucial to your customers helps you prioritise action and investment.
+In any list of experience elements, there will be ones that fall to the bottom.
 The key is to be sure that the lowest-performing elements are also the least important ones to your customers.
-That alignment – typically derived from key drivers – helps to keep the business focused and KPIs relevant.
+That alignment – typically derived from key drivers – helps keep the business focused and KPIs relevant.

 Your most unhappy customers are your greatest source of learning.

-One very productive approach is to use closed loop processes to respond directly to customer concerns.
+One very productive approach is to use closed-loop processes to respond directly to customer concerns.
 In B2B CX, it’s even possible to follow up with customers who give low satisfaction scores or are NPS detractors.
-Given that you’ll usually get fewer responses than in B2C, and have a closer relationship with each customer, this kind of approach can be highly productive.
+Given you’ll usually get fewer responses than in B2C, and have a closer relationship with each customer, this kind of approach can be highly productive.

-CX programmes are ongoing discussions between a brand and its customers.
+Customer experience programs are ongoing discussions between a brand and its customers.
 As such, it’s crucial to demonstrate you are taking action on the feedback, even for those respondents who have not specifically asked for contact.
-Including a simple message alongside customer-led initiatives – e.g. ‘You spoke.
-We listened’ – demonstrates that providing feedback is not just a tick-box exercise within the business.
+Including a simple message alongside customer-led initiatives – e.g., “You spoke.
+We listened.” – demonstrates that providing feedback is not just a tick-box exercise within the business.
 Customers are far more willing to provide experience feedback if they believe the business takes it seriously and acts on it.

 Do what you do so well that customers will want to see it again and bring their friends.

-Businesses can improve their integration of digital and at the same time optimise the brand experience by understanding key digital components.
+Businesses can improve their integration of the digital channel and optimise the brand experience by understanding key digital components.
 Here’s a few ways to approach digital CX optimisation.

 It’s the less sexy side of digital CX, but understanding page loads and purchase process barriers are crucial to digital conversion.
-The approach is diagnostic in focus and will often use metrics like Customer Effort Scores (CES).
-That is, how difficult it is for your customers to use your digital channel effectively and whether they are able to complete their tasks there.
+The approach is diagnostic in focus and often will use metrics like customer effort scores (CES).
+That is, how difficult is it for your customers to use your digital channel effectively and whether they were able to complete their task.

 Understanding the role each channel plays is crucial to maximising the overall brand experience.
-That’s because your customer doesn’t typically think in channels: they just want to solve problems and find options.
+Your customer doesn’t typically think in channels; they want to solve problems and find options.
 Multiple channel contact may be essential in conversion.
 Appreciating the different role each channel plays reorients your business to be more customer-centric.